vedivad/typst-web/README.md

 });
 ```

-### Serving WASM Locally
+### Serving WASM locally

-If you want to serve the `.wasm` file locally instead of relying on the CDN, you can download the matching version of `typst_ts_web_compiler_bg.wasm` and pass its local URL to the `wasmUrl` option:
+By default, the WASM binary is fetched from jsDelivr at runtime.
+To serve it locally instead:

 ```ts
 typstLinter({